gceboh/Style2Paints_V3_Turbo/README.md

 For more comparisons, please refer to the [result comparison](https://github.com/gceboh/Style2Paints_V3_Turbo/tree/master/result_comparison) folder.

-The side effect is that the paintings becomes a bit blurry than the original ones due to lower resolution, but the resolution is enough for viewing on laptop's small screen.
-In addition, it's enough for machine learning beginners.
+The side effect is that the paintings becomes a bit blurry than the original ones due to lower resolution, but the resolution is **enough for viewing on laptop's small screen**.
+In addition, it's **enough for machine learning beginners**.

 If you still want to see clearer image, here are two workarounds: (1) Reduce your browser's windows size, because smaller image looks clearer.
-This is especially useful for a big monitor.
+This is especially useful for a large-sized monitor.
 (2) After painting on a low-resolution sketch, tweak the resolution setting and then apply the same color hints to a high-resolution sketch.
 You will get a similar, but high-resolution colorization result.

 ### How to tweak the input sketch's resolution?
 To tweak the input sketch's resolution, please modify `sketch_zoom_factor` in `config.ini`.
 It is safe to modify the ini file during the program is running.
 After that, ALWAYS remember to **REFRESH** the webpage.
 Otherwise, it may cause some strange bugs.